 Although the aforementioned research regarding the retention of multiracial college students attending higher education institutions reflects important findings, I found no research that had examined how multiracial doctoral students perceive the effectiveness of online universities with regard to student engagement and academic achievement in distance education learning.
-Given such, further research was warranted that could examine how multiracial doctoral students perceive the effectiveness of online universities achievement and academic achievement in distance education learning.
 Given such, further research was warranted that could examine how multiracial doctoral students perceive the effectiveness of online universities with regard to student engagement and academic achievement in distance education in an effort to address the documented problem of low retention rates of multiracial doctoral students in distance learning education (Ozaki & Renn, 2015).